 Why is it important to clean your new home before unpacking?

 Cleaning your new home before unpacking is crucial because it allows you to thoroughly clean hard-to-reach areas and ensures a spotless and sanitized environment before your belongings are in place.
-It’s more efficient to clean an empty space, as furniture and boxes can hinder the cleaning process.
+It’s more efficient to clean a space, as furniture and boxes can hinder the cleaning process.

 What appliances should you check and test when you first move into a new home?

-When moving into a new home, it’s essential to check and test appliances like the refrigerator, stove, heating system, dishwasher, washing machine, dryer, and water heater.
+When moving into a new home, checking and testing appliances like the refrigerator, stove, heating system, dishwasher, washing machine, dryer, and water heater is essential.
 Ensuring these appliances function properly can prevent inconveniences and save on potential repair costs later.

-What are the immediate essentials you should unpack when settling into a new home?
+What immediate essentials should you unpack when settling into a new home?

 When settling into a new home, it’s essential to unpack immediate essentials like toiletries (toothbrush, toothpaste, soap, etc.), basic kitchen utensils, bedding (sheets, pillows, blankets), and items for children or pets, if applicable.
 These items provide comfort and convenience during the initial days.